MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ```

 !!! warning
     Any errors that occur during the tool change will abort the entire job that the tool change ran in.
-This is important, because a failed tool change leaves the machine in an inconsistent state and further machining could cause damage to your tool, work-piece, yourself or your machine.
+This is important because a failed tool change leaves the machine in an inconsistent state and further machining could cause damage to your tool, workpiece, machine, or **yourself**!

-    Machining is not like 3D printing in one very important aspect - stopping a job does not automatically make your work-piece unrecoverable.
+    Machining is unlike 3D printing in one crucial aspect - stopping a job does not automatically make your workpiece unrecoverable.
 It is better to abort for safety purposes and allow you, the operator, to re-run the job or tool change again.

 ### Radius Offset Probing

-With tools that have a radius smaller than the toolsetter surface, probing the length of the tool is simple - the tool is centered over the toolsetter surface and driven down until the switch activates.
+For tools with a radius smaller than the toolsetter surface, probing the length of the tool is simple - the tool is centered over the toolsetter surface and driven down until the switch activates.
 The surface will always be activated by the lowest point on the tool, returning an accurate reading.

 However - if you're trying to probe a tool that is larger than the toolsetter radius (for example an indexed face-mill), then this can be problematic as there are lots of tools where the center of the tool is *not* the lowest point (in some cases by over 5mm!).